“Write from the heart and find people who you love to collaborate with,” Rynn tells us.

 3. Don’t beat yourself up over writer’s block

 Writer’s block is one of the few universal experiences encountered across all creatives.
-If you find that you’re not sure where to start or how to complete a track, Rynn encourages songwriters to not be afraid to step away and take a breather.
+If you find that you’re not sure where to start when writing new music or how to complete an in-progress track, Rynn encourages songwriters to not be afraid to step away and take a breather.
 “Writing always comes in waves for me,” she shares.
 “Sometimes I write multiple songs in one day, and sometimes I don’t write any songs for two weeks.
 I usually give it an hour or so of trying, but if the song isn’t coming, I take a break or switch gears and try writing something else with a different vibe.
 And some days it just doesn’t happen, and that’s okay!
 In my opinion, the best songs flow pretty naturally, so sometimes you just need to take a break and then try again the next day.
 Work hard, but don’t force it—songwriting should be fun at the end of the day.”

 Do you have any songwriting or vocal production tips of your own?
 Let us know in the comments below.